sherrillmix/vipor/README.md

-# Plot one-dimensional data using quasirandom noise and density estimates
+# Plot one-dimensional data using quasirandom noise and kernel density

 ## Introduction